Applied causality to infer protein dynamics and kinetics: Discussion and Conclusions

-We have shown that there is a correlation between a reduction in the MSA used in AF2 for structure prediction and an increase in the timescale spanned by the predicted ensemble \eb{due, at least in part, to to an increase in the predicted variance of the ensemble along the slow dynamical modes}. \eb{On the other hand,} reductions in timescale corresponds to a reduction in the volume in the space spanned by the two slowest LE4PD modes as the depth of the MSA is increased, as is displayed in Figure \ref{fig:span}.
-Decreasing the MSA depth generally has the knock-on effect of increasing the number of out-of-set structures in the projected space spanned by the two slowest LE4PD modes (Figure \ref{fig:span}b).
-Removal of these outlying structures affects both the static properties (Figure \ref{fig:fraction_explained}a) and the decorrelation timescales (Figure \ref{fig:fraction_explained}b).
+We show a correlation between reducing the MSA depth in AF2 for structure prediction and an increase in the timescales of the predicted ensemble due, at least in part, to an increase in the predicted variance of the ensemble along the slow dynamical modes.
+Reductions in timescale correspond to a reduction in the slow conformational dynamics as the depth of the MSA is increased (Figure \ref{fig:span}).
+Decreasing the MSA depth can increase the number of out-of-set structures in the projected LE4PD space (Figure \ref{fig:span}b).
+Removing outlying structures affects both the static properties (Figure \ref{fig:fraction_explained}a) and decorrelation timescales (Figure \ref{fig:fraction_explained}b). \ebII{We show these results hold for the biologically functioning dimer (Figure \ref{fig:multimer}) as well.}

-Finally, we move beyond the AF2 architecture and analyze the conformational ensembles generated by three more recently developed architectures: AF2-cluster,\cite{Wayment-Steele2024} the distributional graphformer (DiG),\cite{Zheng2024} and the biomolecular emulator (BioEmu).\cite{Lewis2025} We find that, for the HIV-1 protease sequences analyzed, that AF2-cluster predicts the slowest dynamics, but that this prediction is due to the generation of a large number of outlying structures.
-BioEmu produces a much lower number of out-of-set structures, which makes its predicted decorrelation timescales more trustworthy compared to AF2-cluster, and the predicted backbone dynamics, as measured using the alpha-carbon root-mean-squared fluctuation metric, are in excellent qualitative agreement with those calculated from the one microsecond MD trajectories (data not shown).
-Finally, we find that DiG samples only structures tightly clustered around an observed crystal structure, predicting an extremely low conformational diversity for each of the sequences we study, and, as such, we show few results calculated from its predicted structural ensemble as its relaxation kinetics is virtually instantaneous and the conformational dynamics are close to frozen.
+Finally, we move beyond AF2 and analyze the conformational ensembles of three more recently developed architectures: AF-Cluster,\cite{Wayment-Steele2024} the distributional graphformer (DiG),\cite{Zheng2024} and the biomolecular emulator (BioEmu).\cite{Lewis2025} We find AF-Cluster predicts the slowest dynamics\eb{;} this prediction is due to a large number of outlying structures.
+BioEmu produces a much lower number of out-of-set structures, which makes its predicted decorrelation timescales more trustworthy compared to AF-Cluster, and the predicted backbone dynamics, as measured using the alpha-carbon root-mean-square fluctuation, are in excellent qualitative agreement with the 1 $\mu$s MD trajectories (Figure S13).
+Finally, we find that DiG samples only structures tightly clustered around an observed crystal structure, predicting virtually instantaneous and \eb{nearly frozen} conformational dynamics.